Cambridge First Certificate (FCE) the Cambridge Advanced (CAE) and IELTS (International English Language Testing System)

 How are you feeling about it?
-Different people feel differently about exams.
+Different people feel differently about English exams.
 Believe it or not, some people actually enjoy them!
-However, the majority of people get quite nervous about their exams, and if you are feeling terrified, you are not alone!
+However, the majority of people get quite nervous about their English exams, and if you are feeling terrified, you are not alone!

 If, during your exam preparation course, anxiety motivates you, then that is a good thing.
 Hopefully, you will study hard, do your homework and arrive at your lesson on time.
 You might also go to sleep early, eat healthily and try hard to improve your level of English and also your exam skills,

 But, anxiety will not help at all if it causes you to spend your lessons panicking about your future exam.
 You should be concentrating on what you are being taught NOW.
 Anxiety is your enemy if it causes you to lie in your bed worrying instead of sleeping.
-You need to sleep well to succeed in English Examinations.
+You need to sleep well to succeed in English exams.

 Prepare for English exams emotionally

 As the exam date gets closer, your anxiety might increase, and become unhelpful.
 So here is the question – What can we do about it?
 Well, everyone has their own way of coping with anxiety and stress.
 There are some healthy ways, for example getting exercise, meditation or maybe a walk in nature, and having fun with good supportive friends.